opannapo/go-config-runtime/README.md

 # go-config-runtime
-Realtime configuration updates on the fly (runtime).
+Realtime configuration updates on the fly.
 No need to restart the application.

 ### Config